marialuisacampos/marialuisacampos/README.md

 - 👩‍💻 Studying Web Development
 - 📚 Majoring in Information Systems at the UFRPE
-- 📍 Always improving my logical thinking and algorithmic skills.
-Regardless of the language you work with, the way you think-and-act changes everything!
+- 📍 Always improving my logical thinking and algorithmic and data structure skills because regardless of the language you work with, I believe that the way you think and solve problems changes everything!

 <h3 align="center">Where you can find me 👇</h3>
 <div align="center">